eiji03aero/mash/README.md

 - mash-term
   - add test
+  - command history feature
-  - tbd
+  - tab completion
   - delete row by index
+  - dynamically change prompt
+    - like current directory

 - web
-  - start integrating components
-    - keep in mind that mash should have a refactor around context object
   - refactor
     - adapters/graphql
       - should add initialize function so that instance is not hard coded on compile code